Antichrist: As "being in league with other figures"

 Several American evangelical and fundamentalist theologians, including Cyrus Scofield, have identified the Antichrist as being in league with (or the same as) several figures in the Book of Revelation including the Dragon (or Serpent), the Beast, the False Prophet, and the Whore of Babylon.

 As Satan

 Bernard McGinn described multiple traditions detailing the relationship between the Antichrist and Satan.
 In the dualist approach, Satan will become incarnate in the Antichrist, just as God became incarnate in Jesus.
 However, in orthodox Christian thought, this view was problematic because it was too similar to Christ's incarnation and suggested dualism.
 Instead, the "indwelling" view became more accepted.
 It stipulates that the Antichrist is a human figure inhabited by Satan, since the latter's power is not to be seen as equivalent to God's.
 Luca Signorelli's fresco, The Sermon and Deeds of the Antichrist, depicts the indwelling view.
-Satan whispers in the ear of this Christlike figure and his left arm is slipped through the Antichrist's garment as if he is manipulating him.
+Satan whispers in the ear of this Christlike figure and although measurably disproportionate and problematic regarding what happened to arm of the Christlike figure, sometimes is interpreted as showing the left arm of the devil slipped through the Antichrist's garment as if he is manipulating him.